messagetemplates/messagetemplates.org/_includes/home.md

 ## Capturing rules

 A message template may be used to _capture_ properties when provided a list of argument values.

+### Matching template properties with argument values

 Each property in the message template is associated with exactly one value in the argument list.

 * Templates that use numeric property names like `{0}` and `{1}` exclusively imply that arguments to the template are captured by numeric index
 * If any of the property names are non-numeric, then all arguments are captured by matching left-to-right with holes in the order in which they appear
+* Repeated names are not allowed

+Behavior in the presence of invalid/repeated names is implementation-dependent.

+### Operators

+Prefixing a property name with the `@` _structure capturing operator_ is a hint that the the structure of the corresponding argument should be preserved, for example, by serialization.

+The `$` _stringification operator_ hints that the corresponding argument should be converted into a string represenation for capturing.

+If no operator is present, capturing behavior is implementation-dependent.

 ## Rendering semantics